Burwin/JsonCryption.Newtonsoft/README.md

 ```

 #### Non-public Properties and Fields
-Again, only `Utf8Json` and `Newtonsoft.Json` support this currently.
+Again, only `Newtonsoft.Json` supports this currently.

-For `Newtonsoft.Json`, the easiest way to do this is to decorate the field/property with an additional `JsonPropertyAttribute`:
+The easiest way to do this is to decorate the field/property with an additional `JsonPropertyAttribute`:
 ```
 class NonPublicFoo
 {